cjohansson/emacs-ssh-deploy/README.md

 )))
 ```

-If you have a password-less sudo on your remote host you should be to enable `async`.
+If you have a password-less sudo on your remote host you should be to do this asynchronously.

 ### FTP